Consecutive Interpretation vs Simultaneous Interpretation

 Interpretation Method | Consecutive | Simultaneous |

-Interpretation delivery | Start-stop (every time the speaker stops) | Happens concurrently as the speaker talks |
+Interpretation Delivery | Start-stop (interpreter speaks after the speaker pauses) | Happens concurrently as the speaker talks |

-Ideal for small settings | Yes | Not always |
+Ideal for Small Settings | Yes | Not always |

-Ideal for larger events | Yes, but only for single-language interpretation | Yes |
+Ideal for Larger Events | Yes, but only for single-language interpretation | Yes |

-Ideal for long events | No, as it can double the event’s total duration | Yes |
+Ideal for Long Events | No, as it can double the event’s total duration | Yes |

-Requires special equipment | No | Yes |
+Requires Special Equipment | No | Yes |

-Requires an interpreter team | No, but it depends on the event’s length | Yes |
+Requires an Interpreter Team | No, but depends on event length | Yes |

-Total cost | Relatively low, depending on your event needs | High, especially if you do not have in-house equipment |
+Total Cost | Relatively low, depending on event needs | High, especially without in-house equipment |

 Even so, you do not have to limit yourself to these specific use cases.
 As we highlighted in the table above, there may be instances where you can still use particular interpretation methods.
 For example, consecutive interpretation can still be used in a large event if each speaker has a short window for speaking.
 Similarly, you can still employ simultaneous interpretation in smaller events to grant a smoother experience for your audience.